rhino9686/projectGarage/README.md

 ## Project Garage

 Project Garage is a pseudo-database for storing automobile models, running statistical analyses on them, and simulating a race.
-The main edition will be written in C++, with possible versions written in Python and/or Java.
+The main edition will be written in C++, with a secondary version written in Python.
 The current edition only runs as a command-line application, with no GUI or persistent data.
 The main purpose of this project is to strengthen knowledge of C++, OOP principles, and file input/output management.

 ### Installation